Vitiligo: Causes, Treatment & Celebration Of The Rare Skin Condition

 Inflammation begins in the gut, so following a diet that reduces inflammation is important in the management of all autoimmune diseases, including vitiligo.
 Lowering gluten and dairy intake while limiting sugar are central tenets of this diet.
 Increasing healthy fats, including omega-3 and omega-9 fats, further helps to lower the inflammatory load.

-Oxidative stress is caused by natural wear and tear, environmental toxins, or stress.
+Oxidative stress is caused by natural wear and tear, environmental aggressors, or stress.
 It is the process where the body begins to produce more free radicals, damaging and changing our DNA.
 A diet high in antioxidants from brightly colored fruits and vegetables can prevent oxidative stress.
 Oxidative stress and melanocyte survival may be influenced by glutathione, the antioxidant released when greens are blended or juiced.

 Vitiligo and thyroid function.

-A number of herbal products and natural products have been recommended for treatment of vitiligo with varying levels of success.
+A number of herbal products5 and natural products have been recommended for treatment of vitiligo with varying levels of success.
 In ayurveda, herbal formulas that mimic the activity of psoralens are often used to treat vitiligo.
 The herbs Katuki and Bakuchi show psoralen and antioxidant activity respectively, repigmenting the skin.
 Turmeric has been used as well for skin repigmentation.
 Many of these herbs and natural products are used both topically and internally.

 Replacing B vitamins and silica have shown some promise in the treatment of vitiligo while Ginkgo biloba has been shown to have anti-inflammatory effects and to be useful in treating vitiligo.
 The recommended dose is 120 milligrams per day.
 In Chinese medicine, the plant Psoralea cordyfolia is a natural source of psoralens.
 The seeds were used in combination with other herbs to repigment the skin.